php-dev-br/laravel-doc-pt-br/vite.md

 you will need to manually correct the URLs.
 You can do this in your `vite.config.js` file by using the `transformOnServe` option.

-In this particular example, we will prepend the dev server URL to all occurrences of `/@imagetools` within the generated code:
+In this particular example, we will append the dev server URL to all occurrences of `/@imagetools` within the generated code:

 ```js
 import { defineConfig } from 'vite';